-Mental health in the workplace is becoming increasingly important within the organization.
-The 2017-2019 health and wellness program is currently under development and, for a second consecutive year, activities will begin in September.
+Mental health in the workplace is becoming increasingly important within the Corporation.
+The 2017-2020 health and wellness three-year program is currently under development and, for a second consecutive year, activities began in September.

-During the quarter, JCCBI has initiated the development of a program on the diversity in the workplace; an implementation plan that will be deployed over several years.
+During the quarter, JCCBI has initiated the development of a program on the diversity in the workplace for which an implementation plan will be deployed over several years.